IDEMSInternational/rapidpro-flow-toolkit/docs/surveys.md

 ## The question data sheet

 Each survey consist of questions.
-Questions have an underlying data model which is defined in `SurveyQuestionModel` in `src/rpft/parsers/creation/surveymodels.py`.
-Each question has an associated variable that the user input is stored in.
+Questions have an underlying data model `SurveyQuestionRowModel`.
+This consists of the fields defined in `SurveyQuestionModel` in `src/rpft/parsers/creation/surveymodels.py` and an additional `ID` field.

+Each question consists of the question text, an associated variable that the user input is stored in, and a variety of other fields.

 ### Basic question fields